HoweLab/MultifiberProcessing/README.md

 2. If you have the dependencies required in your path (see below), you can alternatively just run the .mlapp file.

 ## 1) PREPROCESS_MULTIFIB
-   * Convert raw movie files (.cxd) to 3D .tif files, and motion-correct.
-   * See PREPROCESS_MULTIFIB_README.pdf for instructions and more info
+Convert raw movie files (.cxd) to 3D .tif files, and motion-correct.
+See PREPROCESS_MULTIFIB_README.pdf for instructions and more info.

 ![Screenshot 2023-12-01 161617](https://github.com/HoweLab/MultifiberProcessing/assets/21954946/dc77fdcd-b07d-489c-bde0-16c87edfcbf2)

 ## 2) MAP_ROIS
-   * Establish ROIs and extract relevant neural data.
-   * See MAP_ROIS_README.pdf for instructions and more info.
+Establish ROIs and extract relevant neural data.
+See MAP_ROIS_README.pdf for instructions and more info.

 ![image](https://github.com/HoweLab/MultifiberProcessing/assets/21954946/b2180ce7-5527-4551-b858-f5616590c6b0)